 Have you ever thought, *“I wish there was an app for that…”*?
 What if you got to use class time to *build* that app?
 You’re in luck.
 Next fall, **[SCHOOL NAME]** is offering computer science classes where you can learn how to go beyond just *using* computers.
 You’ll begin to *create* the games, apps, and programs you see a need for *today*.
 In **[COURSE NAME]** you can make a game, create an app, or build a webpage that your friends, family, and school can use! **You don’t need *any* experience to make awesome things in this class!** What else can you do with computer science?
 [Watch this inspiring video](https://youtu.be/QvyTEx1wyOY).
 No matter what you want to do one day - whether it’s art, medicine, or history - computer science will help you make your ideas come to life.
 Sign up for **[COURSE NAME]** today!

-Hear from current students as they talk about the topics covered in each course and why your students should sign up.
+Play these videos, starring real-life CS Principles and CS Discoveries students who talk about the topics covered in each course and why your students should sign up.